isolate-org/documentation/docs/index.md

 ![Isolate](/img/logo.jpg)

-# Isolate: Treat your data storage as an implementation detail
+# Treat your data storage as an implementation detail

 Almost every single web application nowadays use some kind of storage.
 It can be SQL Database, NoSql Database, filesystem or some kind of key value storage like Redis.
 The mission of Isolate is to provide common interfaces that describe the operations